MichaelHeines/DetectorEfficiency/README.md

 For citing this work, please use [1]
+[1] Heines, Michael, Joris De Ridder, and Thomas E. Cocolios.
+"New best practices for efficiency fitting for accurate gamma-ray spectroscopy with semi-conductor detectors."
+Applied Radiation and Isotopes (2025): 112002.

 [1] M. Heines et al. In preparation (to be updated when publication comes through)